 - Proposals should be emailed to the attention of Bob Dirgo, Ohio Aerospace Institute, at bobdirgo@oai.org. - Proposals MUST be received no later than 5:00 pm EST on June11,2023.
-Proposals received after the deadline will not be considered. - The multi-document proposal package shall consist of the following: - Appendix A Cover sheet pages 1-5 using template provided - Appendix B Estimated multi-year budget using template provided - Appendix C Identification of Background IP and multi-submission summary using the templates provided - Appendix D Detailed Research Plan (DRP) using the guidance provided - 25 page limit
+Proposals received after the deadline will not be considered. - The multi-document proposal package shall consist of the following: - Appendix A Cover sheet pages 1-5 using template provided - Appendix B Estimated multi-year budget using template provided - Appendix C Identification of Background IP and multi-submission summary using the templates provided - Appendix D Detailed Research Plan (DRP) using the guidance provided 25 page limit

 - Appendix E Financial Plan using the guidance provided no page limit (there is also a requirement for a stand-alone Excel budget sheet as explained in Appendix E) - Information contained must be valid for 180 days after submission. - Proposals should reference the solicitation number: OAI-DRIVE-23-P001 and title of the relevant Needs Statement. - Should more than one Needs Statement be addressed, complete individual proposals must be submitted for each. - The Detailed Research Plan is limited to 25 pages, prepared, and submitted in Microsoft Word format.
 The page limitation covers all information including indices, photographs, tables, charts, etc. Should proposals exceed the 25-page limit, only the first 25 pages will be considered in the proposal's evaluation.
-The Statement of Work does not count towards the 25 pages and may be included as an appendix within the Detailed Research Plan Document. - The proposal shall be prepared in 8-1/2 x 11inch format, using 12-point Microsoft Ariel font, 1-1/2 line spacing and 1-inch margins. - The sections of the detailed research plan should be numbered.
+The Statement of Work does not count towards the 25 pages and may be included as an appendix within the Detailed Research Plan Document. - The sections of the detailed research plan should be numbered.
 Major section headings (1.0, 2.0, etc.) should be in bold font, ALL CAPS and underlined.
-Minor section headings (1.1, 1.2, etc.) should be ALL CAPS and underlined.
-For international offerors, A4 paper with 2.5 cm margins is acceptable. - The body text should be single spaced Arial 12 pt. font with judicious use of bold and italics.
+Minor section headings (1.1, 1.2, etc.) should be ALL CAPS and underlined. - The body text should be single spaced Arial 12 pt. font with judicious use of bold and italics.
 Please use left justified alignment for all body text.
-There should be a 10-pt. space after each paragraph. - Figures and tables shall be prepared with a minimum Arial font size of 8 points, with captions centered beneath the figure. - An Executive Summary, limited to a total of 1-page and not included in the 25page limit, is required but will not be scored as part of the evaluation. - There is no page limitation regarding the Financial Plan, but formatting should follow the guidelines noted above as closely as possible. - Clearly indicate/mark which pages contain information proprietary of offeror.
+There should be a 10-pt. space after each paragraph. - Figures and tables shall be prepared with a minimum Arial font size of 8 pt. with captions centered beneath the figure or above the table. - An Executive Summary, limited to a total of 1-page and not included in the 25-page limit, is required but will not be scored as part of the evaluation. - There is no page limitation regarding the Financial Plan, but formatting should follow the guidelines noted above as closely as possible. - Clearly indicate/mark which pages contain information proprietary of offeror.